teeframe/protocol-documentation/src/fundamentals.md

 # Fundamentals

 By learning how the data is encoded and decoded, you can understand how the fundamentals of packets work.
-Here, you will understand the basic structure of the packets and the main points in sending and receiving them. **By understanding these two sections, things will get easier.**
+Here, you will understand the basic structure of the packets and the main points in sending and receiving them. **By understanding these two pages, things will get easier.**

 ## Packet Flags